Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Abstract

 \section{Abstract}

 Camera-based visible light positioning (VLP) is a promising technique for accurate and low-cost indoor camera pose estimation (CPE).
 To reduce the number of required light-emitting diodes (LEDs), advanced methods commonly exploit LED shape features for positioning.
 Although interesting, they are typically restricted to a single LED geometry, leading to failure in heterogeneous LED-shape scenarios.
 To address this challenge, this paper investigates Lam\'e curves as a unified representation of common LED shapes and proposes a generic VLP algorithm using Lam\'e curve-shaped LEDs, termed LC-VLP.
 In the considered system, multiple ceiling-mounted Lam\'e curve-shaped LEDs periodically broadcast their curve parameters via visible light communication, which are captured by a camera-equipped receiver.
 Based on the received LED images and curve parameters, the receiver can estimate the camera pose using LC-VLP.
 Specifically, an LED database is constructed offline to store the curve parameters, while online positioning is formulated as a nonlinear least-squares problem and solved iteratively.
 To provide a reliable initialization, a correspondence-free perspective-\textit{n}-points (FreeP\textit{n}P) algorithm is further developed, enabling approximate CPE without any pre-calibrated reference points.
-The performance of LC-VLP is verified by both simulations and experiments.
-Simulations show that LC-VLP outperforms state-of-the-art methods in both circular- and rectangular-LED scenarios, achieving reductions of over 40\% in position error and 25\% in rotation error.
-Experiments further show that LC-VLP can achieve an average position accuracy of less than 4 cm.
+The performance of LC-VLP is verified by both simulations and experiments. {Simulations show that LC-VLP outperforms state-of-the-art methods in both circular- and rectangular-LED scenarios.
+Compared to a perspective arcs algorithm, LC-VLP can achieve reductions of both over 30\% in average position and rotation errors.} Experiments further show that LC-VLP can achieve an average position accuracy of less than 4 cm.